davidicus/files-of-type/README.md

 # File-of-type

-A small utility that grabs and stores in an array all the files of a specific type
+A small utility that grabs and returns an array of all the file names of a specific type located in specified directory.